patrick-lai/postman-to-swagger/README.md

 import postmanToSwagger from 'postman-to-swagger';

 const convertAndSave = postmanPath => {
-  // This returns the actual swagger v2.0 spec const swaggerJson = postmanToSwagger(postmanPath);
+  // This returns the actual swagger v2.0 spec as a json const swaggerJson = postmanToSwagger(postmanPath);

   // Example if you want to save it somewhere